 - Drizzle chocolate glaze on top

-- Melt chocolate chips smooth with a touch of coconut oil
+- This is how to melt chocolate chips in the microwave, smooth with a touch of coconut oil

 Start with popping open your container and removing your vanilla icing cup.
 You will use this when they’re done so don’t toss it!